arviz-devs/arviz/GOVERNANCE.md

 * Voting will remain open for at least 3 days
 * To pass 60% of the council must vote Yes, and no more than 25% can vote No

+For decisions about the project the Council will perform it over Issue Ticket, where the ticket is labeled "Council Vote".
+For decisions about people, such as Core Contributors or ejecting folks, the Council will vote privately.
+However the decision will be posted publicly in an Issue Ticket.

 ### Private communications of the Council

 Unless specifically required, all Council discussions and activities will be